HeardLibrary/digital-scholarship/manage/control/github/branch.md

 Note that at this point the branch only exists on my local copy of the repository.
 If I want, I can click `Publish branch` and the new branch will be created in GitHub.
 Alternatively, I can edit and make commits before pushing the branch.

-## Changing the branch
+## Changing to a preexisting branch

-By dropping down the Current Repository list, you can switch to a different cloned repository.
-By default, the desktop client chooses the master branch of a newly cloned repo.
-However, you can change from the master branch to another existing branch by dropping down the middle "Current Branch" menu at the top of the window.
-GitHub desktop will remember what branch you were working on the next time you switch back to that repository.
+By default, the desktop client checks out the master branch of a newly cloned repo.
+However, if that repo has more than one branch, you can change from the master branch to another branch by dropping down the middle "Current Branch" menu at the top of the window.

 <img src="../images-clone/current-branch.png" style="border:1px solid black">

-When you select a branch in this dialog, you have checked out that branch.
+When you select a different branch in this dialog, the desktop client will check out that branch.

 Checking out a branch literally changes the files that are present on your local computer.
 For example, when I selected the master branch as my current branch, here's what several directories looked like: